Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - Presenting students must strictly adhere to the stated time limits.
 - All students are required to attend and participate as audience members in all of project presentations.
-- Since project presentations will take place in both Alden 101 and Alden 109, approximately half of the students should attend defenses in one room and half should do the same in the other room.
 - Students must submit the first two chapters of their senior thesis document.
 The thesis chapters are only required to adhere to those requirements that might be reasonably completed during a `600`-level course in Computer and Information